SATURDAY TALK: TIBETAN YOGA: PRINCIPLES AND PRACTICES

-Ian’s speaking engagements have included London’s Courtauld Institute of Art, the Royal Geographical Society, Royal Society for Asian Affairs, Asia Society, Smithsonian Institution, the Explorers Club, and National Geographic Society.
+Ian’s speaking engagements have included London’s Royal Geographical Society, the Courtauld Institute of Art, Royal Society for Asian Affairs, Asia Society, Smithsonian Institution, the Explorers Club, The Buddhist Society, and National Geographic Society in Washington D.C.
 He has been featured on numerous radio and television programs including National Geographic Channel, Discovery Channel, CNN, and BBC.

 Further news can be found at his website: www.ianbaker.com